tomeshnet/prototype-cjdns-pi/README.md

 You can benchmark the network throughput with more than one node.
 Let's name our two Pi's **Hillary** and **Friend**.

-1. SSH to Friend and run `status`, note its IPv6.
+1. SSH to Friend and note its IPv6.

 1. Run `iperf3 -s` to start listening.
 Do not end the SSH session.

 1. In another Terminal session, SSH to Hillary and run `iperf3 -c FRIEND_IPV6`.
 You should start seeing Hillary sending encrypted packets to her Friend.
-On a Pi 2, we can expect about 14 Mbps throughput, and 40-60 Mbps on a Pi 3.
+See [phillymesh/cjdns-optimizations](https://github.com/phillymesh/cjdns-optimizations) for expected throughput.

 ## Update & Uninstall